Exercise and Fitness as You Age

 - Consider health concerns.
 Keep in mind how your ongoing health problems affect your workouts.
 For example, diabetics may need to adjust the timing of medication and meal plans when setting an exercise schedule.
 Above all, if something feels wrong, such as sharp pain or unusual shortness of breath, simply stop.
 You may need to scale back or try another activity.

 - Commit to an exercise schedule for at least 3 or 4 weeks so that it becomes habit, and force yourself to stick with it.
+That will be much easier if you find activities you enjoy.

 - Stay motivated by focusing on short-term goals, such as improving your mood and energy levels and reducing stress, rather than goals such as weight loss, which can take longer to achieve.